Thrillopolis: Downtown Nashville proposal

 Several Nashville council members opposed the planned amusement park.
 Council member J.B.
 Loring said the proposal “simply doesn’t fit in with the progress of Nashville at all,” and that every council member he spoke to agreed with his opinion that the plan was "ridiculous."
 Council member Ron Nollner said that the proposal was “Out of the question, In my book, that’s not doable."
 John Summers, another council member, said that Nashville “shouldn’t be the funding of first resort for a speculative business.
 If the business doesn’t work out, the city is at risk.
 Meanwhile, extending the lending capacity to amusement park developers means we have less lending capacity for our real needs, like schools.”
 Mayor Purcell also showed opposition to the amusement park, saying "Everyone thinks that it would be nice for us to have a theme park, the question is, should we take $127 million in public resources and put it to that use?”
 Purcell mentioned that he didn't understand why Hart wanted public funding when he didn't seek a bank loan, saying “For returns that are certain, there is a great amount of capital in a market system like ours.
 For people with ideas to come to a city asking for funding, that usually means that private investors have concluded that it doesn’t meet their standard of risk.”
 Hart said that he needed credit from the city, because "financing an amusement park of this size privately would mean taking on too much debt."

 Many Nashvillians were also opposed to the park's proposed location, next to Adelphia Coliseum.
-Because of the area's proximity to Downtown Nashville, many were worried about the park's effect on the city's aesthetic, as it would become a noticeable part of Nashville's skyline.
+Because of the area's proximity to Downtown Nashville, there were concerns about the park's effect on the city's aesthetic, as it would become a noticeable part of Nashville's skyline.

 On June 17, 2002, Themeparks LLC announced that the 82-acre riverfront site in Nashville was no longer under consideration as a possible site for Thrillopolis.
 During the announcement, Hart said that "the company is looking at various other locations in Nashville-Davidson County, as well as in the greater Middle Tennessee region, as potential sites for a park," Hart continued, saying “It has become apparent that there are divergent opinions about the best use of the Steiner Liff site that do not appear to be reconcilable any time in the near future," adding “Despite our confidence in the initial financing plan, we understand Metro’s concern about assuming credit risk.
 We look forward to continued discussions with Mayor Purcell to meet his criteria as well as our own.”